Skip to main content

 CompTIA A+ Logo

 Once CompTIA A+ certified, participants customize their learning journey depending on interest, ability, and career objectives.
-Participants will work directly with a Career Coach to determine if they are ready to enter the IT workforce or continue their education at MCC through Google IT Professional Certificates, credit programs, or paid work-based learning.
+Students will work directly with a Career Coach to determine if they are ready to enter the IT workforce or continue their education at MCC through Google IT Professional Certificates, credit programs, or paid work-based learning.

 Below are links to learn more about grant supported training and certification: